-Sports Journalism and Broadcasting (204 or 207)
+Sports Journalism and Broadcasting

+(204 or 207 or 200 and 201 or 202 and 203)

 Emphasis on radio play-by-play.
 Students also write and produce sports stories for broadcast, print, and the web.
 Also covers sports radio talk shows, and sports highlights segments.
 Participation on KMSC sports broadcasts and video webcasts required.